rkw0k/Hotel-Reviews/README.md

 [slides](http://times.cs.uiuc.edu/~wang296/paper/latent-aspect-rating-analysis.pptx)

 ### Model
-## K-Means
+#### K-Means
-Clustering on four features  `Value, Room, Location, Cleanliness`
+Clustering on four aspect ratings `Value, Room, Location, Cleanliness` (the features)

 from the table `H_normed` in the database `app.db` available in the

 `web-app` folder.

+### Pipeline

+Store data from [Data page] into SQL databases.
+Group ratings by hotel_id and average the predictions for the aspect ratings.

+### Future work

+1. Scrape hotel data from Yelp using their API and have non-anonymized data.
+2. Create LARA, a combination of regression and maximum likelihood estimation, code for python to get prediction for the four aspects listed above in Model.
+3. Use word2vec on the keywords extracted from LARA to build an alternative model for unsupervised learning.